 Additionally, LCBH plans to develop and implement a program evaluation that tracks participants' outcomes over time, program progress and satisfaction with services (e.g., Quality of Life Survey).
-For example, Child and Adolescent Needs and Strengths (CANS-CA-50) tool is an assessment strategy that is designed to be used for decision support and outcomes management.
-Its primary purpose is to allow a system to remain focused on the shared vision of serving children and families.
+For example, LCBH is currently using the Child Adolescent Needs & Strengths Assessment (CANS) and hope to implement Adult Needs and Strengths Assessment (ANSA) once a new electronic health record has been implemented.

-Goals and Objectives Goals The goal of the FSP program is to offer strength-based, client- and family-directed, individualized mental health and wrap- around services and funding to children and transitional age youth with SED, and to adults and older adults with SMI.
+Goals and Objective Goals and Objectives Goals The goal of the FSP program is to offer strength-based, client- and family-directed, individualized mental health and wrap- around services and funding to children and transitional age youth with SED, and to adults and older adults with SMI.
 FSP also aims to improve coordination of services across departments and jurisdictions, promote cross-disciplinary learning, and increase wellness, recovery, and resiliency among severely mentally ill residents.
 Objective 1: Conduct outreach to SED/SMI residents and continue to enroll eligible residents.
 A log of outreach efforts will be kept.
 Objective 2: Develop and implement participant outcomes with regular administration of evaluation tools, making data-driven service improvements.
 Objective 3: Develop and administer client satisfaction questionnaires to establish baseline data regarding client satisfaction.
-Re- administer questionnaires on a quarterly/semi-annual basis to monitor outcomes and make data-driven program improvements.
-Number to be served FY 2019-2020: 14 Proposed Budget \$200,000 FY 2019-2020: \$200,000 \$200,000 Cost per Person FY 2019-2020: \$14,285 Total Proposed Budget FY 2019- 2020: \$200,000
+Readminister questionnaires on a quarterly/semi-annual basis to monitor outcomes and make data-driven program improvements.
+Number to be served FY 2021-2024: 65 Proposed Budget \$1,022,141.90 FY 2021-2024: Cost per Person FY 2021-2024: \$15,725.26 Total Proposed Budget FY 2021- 2024: \$1,022,141.90